treeman/jonashietala/drafts/battling_burnout.markdown

   And yet, I'm stuck on getting the styling and layout on the page right.

-While it's important to ...
-Skill development:
+While creating things is important to me, something else that's even more important to me---and arguably is part of my personal identity---is for me to improve my skills.
+It's not about reaching some goal, but I relish the feeling of learning something new or being able to do something I previously could not.

+Here's a few things that I'm working on:

+- Programming skills

+  Learning new languages, tools and new ways of solving problems in a faster or simpler way.

 - Strength training

+  I used to think that squatting is easy.
+  But the more I learn about it, the harder it seems.

 - Grappling

+  I don't train that much (1-2 times a week), but still the learning and research continues with tons of hours of instructionals available.

 - Memory training

   The main goal was to supercharge language learning by making it easier to learn lots of new words.
   Honestly though, it was years since I last worked on it.

+It shouldn't be like this, but I feel sad or bad when I'm not trying to improve at something.

-I'm also getting stressed by the things I **should** be doing, but haven't started yet:
+And what stresses me out even more are the things I **should** be doing, but haven't started yet.
+For instance:

-- Write a roguelike in Rust
+- [Make a roguelike][make-roguelike] in Rust
 - Create a boardgame
 - Learn Korean, Japanese, Finish...
-- Listen to hundreds of hours in my podcast app

-  Not including audiobooks, I use Audible for those.
+- Listen to hundreds of hours in my podcast app (not including audiobooks, I use Audible for those)
 - Finish dozens of programming books on my to-read list
 - Finish dozens of fiction books on my to-read list
 - etc ...